mononobi/pyrin/README.md

 # pyrin

-a core application to build apps using flask on top of it.
+core application to build apps using flask on top of it.

 pyrin is an application framework built on top of flask micro-framework to make life easier for developers who want to develop an enterprise application